Epineph/zfsArch/README.md

 cd # when executed alone should take you back to the previous folder, which in this case is the ~
 ```

 I you don't have any AUR helped such as yay or paru, then you need to get one or youc can follow these steps.
 Just skip if you already have.
-Futhermore, you do not have to put them in ´/opt`
+Futhermore, you do not have to put the AUR's in `/opt` and put them where you like.
+Just remember go back to the home directory `~` before you continue if you do so, unless you use another location as reference.
 ```bash
 cd /opt